Could squid and chips be a taste of things to come in Britain?

-LONDON Squid and chips - hardly a household favorite at the moment but a new study suggests traditional cold-water fish like cod and haddock are disappearing from Britain's warming waters.
+LONDON (Reuters) - Squid and chips - hardly a household favorite at the moment but a new study suggests traditional cold-water fish like cod and haddock are disappearing from Britain's warming waters.

 A report on fish populations in the North Sea shows rising sea temperatures are leading to an increase in warm-water fish like squid, sardines and anchovies.